redstrate/redstrate.com/content/blog/figure1/index.md

 - Review
 ---

 Hello again!
-This is my figure review of the [Mari Figure from Sega](https://myfigurecollection.net/item/945032).
-She was released around 2020 as a prize figure celebrating the launch of "Evangelion 3.0+1.0", before it got pushed back to 2021.
+This is my figure review of the [Mari Figure from Sega](https://myfigurecollection.net/item/945032). <!--more--> She was released around 2020 as a prize figure celebrating the launch of "Evangelion 3.0+1.0", before it got pushed back to 2021.
 I didn't preorder her on your typical reseller website but instead got her a little bit earlier by buying her on [buyee.jp](https://buyee.jp).